 Zwicky

-- Emphasise problem exploration over solution generation, encouraging users to engage with complex issues rather than rushing to a “best” solution
+- Supporting problem exploration over solution-hunting, encouraging users to engage with complex issues rather than rushing to a “best” solution

-- Develop computationally-efficient ways to represent multi-dimensional problem spaces and solution landscapes
+- Developing computationally-efficient ways to represent multi-dimensional problem spaces and solution landscapes

-- Explore ways to handle temporality and change over time within the morphological framework
+- Handling temporality and change within morphological frameworks

 -